For Principals running portfolios Mac · 15+

 You promised A decision on the discount band by Friday.
 Apr 28, end of 1:1.

-Net new Lina escalated the same question to you in Slack on Monday.
+Net new Lina escalated the same question to you on Monday.
 Same thread.

 What I'm forgetting, who owes me, what I owe others.